spring-ai-alibaba/community-contribs/README.md

 ```

 #### Declare ChatClient
-Decare `ChatClient` an instance that would have `DashScopeChatModel` automatically injected.
+Decare a `ChatClient` instance that would have `DashScopeChatModel` automatically injected.

 ```java
 @RestController